univention/ucsschool-kelvin-rest-api/doc/docs/resource-classes.rst

     "url", "URL", "The URL of the class object in the UCS\@school Kelvin API.", "read only" "ucsschool_roles", "list", "List of roles the class has.
 Format is ``ROLE:CONTEXT_TYPE:CONTEXT``, for example: ``['"'school_class:school:DEMOSCHOOL'"']``.", "auto-managed by system, setting and changing discouraged"
     "udm_properties", "nested object", "Object with UDM properties.
 For example: ``{'"'street'"': '"'Luise Av.'"', '"'phone'"': ['"'+49 30 321654987'"', '"'123 456 789'"']}``", "Must be configured."
-    "name", "string", "Name of the class", "editable" "school", "URL", "School (OU) the class belongs to.
-A URL in the ``schools`` resource.", "read_only" "description","null|string","Descriptive information about a class.", "editable"
+    "name", "string", "Name of the workgroup", "editable" "school", "URL", "The URL of the school object a workgroup belongs to in the UCS\@school Kelvin API.", "read_only" "description","null|string","Descriptive information about a workgroup.","editable"
-    "users","List<URL>", "A list with the URL in the UCS\@school Kelvin API per user within the class.", "editable"
+    "users","List<URL>", "A list with the URL in the UCS\@school Kelvin API per user within the workgroup.","editable" "create_share", "boolean", "Whether a share should be created for the workgroup.", "read only"

 udm_properties